Skip to main content

 const allowed = await Sendrealm.hasNotificationPermission();

-Android 13 and newer show a runtime notification prompt.
-Android 12 and older do not have a runtime prompt, but notifications can still be disabled in system settings. iOS prompts for alert, badge, and sound authorization.
+Android 13 and newer show a runtime notification prompt. iOS shows the alert, badge, and sound authorization prompt.

 await Sendrealm.login("user-123", "user@example.com");